Isaac25silva/Ball_detect-DNN/readme.md

 # Ball Detect using Deep Neural Network

 In this work, the color segmentation and morphological transformations were used for ROI.
-The color segmentation identify the white regions on the image, then a binarized image of these regions is then created and a sequence of dilation and erosion are performed, as shows in Figure \ref{fig:ballDet} the ROI are extracted and used in DNN Input to classify whether is ball image.
+The color segmentation identify the white regions on the image, then a binarized image of these regions is then created and a sequence of dilation and erosion are performed, as shows in Figure the ROI are extracted and used in Deep Neural Network (DNN) Input to classify whether is ball image.

 ![ballDetect](ballDetect.png)

 ## Deep Neural Network